Sonja Morgan Dishes On Bethenny Frankel’s Divorce: ‘Wow On So Many Levels’

-Sonja Morgan has been through a divorce and she’s still waiting on her divorce settlement.
+Sonja Morgan has been through a divorce, and she’s still waiting on her divorce settlement.
 Morgan was divorced when she joined The Real Housewives of New York, so fans have never seen her ex-husband or her daughter on the show.
 When Morgan first joined the show, she revealed that the bottom simply fell out of her marriage and she couldn’t do anything to save it.
 She has seen her ex-husband a few times in court, but it sounds like Morgan has moved on emotionally from her divorce.
 But she’s surprised that Bethenny Frankel has struggled with her divorce and Sonja is shocked every time she hears details about Frankel’s split.

 According to a new Bravo report, Sonja Morgan is now revealing that it was emotional for her to watch Bethenny deal with her Tribeca apartment.
 When the ladies were filming The Real Housewives of New York reunion last year, she shared that she had received the keys to her apartment once again.
 She had an emotional breakdown after walking through the space.
 She wanted to sell it fast, so she could close this chapter of her life.
 Sonja Morgan revealed that it was emotional for her to watch Frankel’s journey on The Real Housewives of New York.